 I have taught, and I am still teaching, my kids how to get away if someone grabs onto them.
 My daughter is a great swimmer, but I still don't think she can tread water and keep her and another kid above the waterline.
 I've taught them to suck, duck, tuck:

-- Suck in air if you can (get a breath)
+- Suck in air if you can: Take a breath

 I've also taught them to be very careful of who they touch or grab onto in a pool.
 Even adults can be weaker swimmers and may have a hard time with them hanging on.
 Personal space is key.